FEATURE:

 IN THIS PHOTO: Kate Bush in promotional shot for 2011’s 50 Words for Snow

 marking thirteen years of Kate Bush’s latest studio album, 50 Words for Snow.
 Until very recently, many people would have thought that was her last album.
 Very little sign that she was thinking of coming back.
 No real intent regarding doing anything new.
 The more time that passes, the more unlikely it was we would get anything.
 On Friday, 25th October, we heard an interview where Kate Bush spoke with Emma Barnett for BBC Radio 4’s Today.
 Bush was speaking about the animated video for Little Shrew (Snowflake).
 It was designed to raise money for War Child by brining to focus the atrocities of war affecting children.
 Bush particularly impacted by the violence in Ukraine.
 When she was being interviewed, Bush also revealed that she was keen to do something new.
 She had many ideas and there was this palpable sense that a new album was on her mind.
 Of course, as she announced she had ideas, it is more than likely she is already recording the album rather than thinking of ideas.
 You can get 50 Words for Snow (Polar Edition).
-That album is out on 15th November.
+A few lucky fans have received signed Snowflake cards from Kate Bush!
+That reissued album is out now.
 I hope that people who are fans of Kate Bush fans appreciate and listen to 50 Words for Snow.
 Not discussed as much as many of her studio albums.
 I really love Bush’s 2011 release.
 On 21st November, 2011, we were treated to the second album from Kate Bush that year – Director’s Cut was released in May.
 50 Words for Snow received hugely positive reviews.
 In fact, it was rated as highly as 2005’s Aerial.
 Rather than having an album with ten, eleven or twelves tracks that last between three to five minutes, these were longer tracks.
 Allowing the music to unfold.
 In this first anniversary feature, I am going to get to an interview with Bush from 2011 and reviews for the album.
 Like with other albums I have marked recently, the second feature will explore the songs more.

-It is interesting looking at 50 Words for Snow now realising that Bush will bless us with her eleventh studio album very soon.
+It is interesting looking at 50 Words for Snow now realising that Bush will bless us with her eleventh studio album very soon - I reckon next year.
 If not next year than the year after.
 Though you feel next year will be the one.
 I think that 50 Words for Snow should be viewed more highly.
 When it comes to Kate Bush album rankings, I guess 50 Words for Snow ranks average.
 Bafflingly, Rough Trade placed the album tenth when they ranked her albums last year.
 This blog ranked it in seventh.
 NME placed the album sixth in 2019.
 SPIN placed the album eighth in 2022.
 In the same year, The Pink News put 50 Words for Snow eight too.
 So it averages in about eighth or ninth position out of ten.
 That is quite a shock to me!
 I am glad an album like The Red Shoes, often seen as her weakest album, does better.
 I think 50 Words for Snow is among her best and most important works.
 After some retrospection and revision for Director’s Cut, this was Bush’s first completely new album after Aerial.
 A totally different sound and direction, 50 Words for Snow has so many moods.
 You fall into songs.
 The recent Little Shrew (Snowflake) video offered a new take on that song.
 Originally written to showcase her son, Bertie, on vocals, it opens 50 Words for Snow.
 I think it would be wonderful if there were animations for all seven tracks on the album.
 It seems like this complete piece that could be made into a short film.
 Tantalising if Kate Bush performed the entire album live one day.
 She did perform Among Angels as part of 2014’s Before the Dawn residency.
 Thirteen years after its release, it is still amazing hearing songs like Misty and Lake Tahoe unfold.
 The brilliance of Bush’s compositions and productions.
 Songs that flow, expand and create their own worlds.

 If some think the album has a few weaker songs – some highlight the title track and Snowed in at Wheeler Street -, I do think the entire album should be given another chance.
-In terms of streaming numbers, the seven tracks on 50 Words for Snow does not have huge figures.
+In terms of streaming numbers, the seven tracks on 50 Words for Snow do not have huge figures.
 Over four million for Snowflake, though the remaining six tracks haven’t done as well.
 I want to bring in some reviews to show that critics did react positively to the album.
 I will start with extracts from an interview with Kate Bush from 2011.
 An interview I have sourced before, The Quietus chatted with Bush about her new album.
 John Doran was tasked with asking the questions.
 I would urge people to read the entire interview:

 “Kate Bush’s abilities as a songwriter just get better and better with age.
 The keen eye that saw a couple’s sex life writ large in their entwining clothes drying on a line in the breeze on ‘Mrs. Bartolozzi’ (Aerial) is at evidently hard at work on every song here.
 She sees the erotic poetic potential in places other song writers wouldn’t dare look for it.
 ‘Misty’ is the story of a love affair or one night stand between a snowman and a girl and she has no problem taking this to its soggy but bittersweet conclusion.
 She inspires a powerful performance out of Elton John on ‘Snowed In At Wheeler Street’, as the pair play disembodied lovers, trying to be together for all time despite corporeal disaster constantly wrenching them apart.